-Inevitably it's time for another one of those annual reviews.
-And if you ask me it's an exercise which is both worthy and eye-opening.
-It's not about self indulgence, it's about self reflection, to help you see what's come before and what might just pull your interest next.
+Inevitably it’s time for another one of those annual reviews.
+And if you ask me it’s an exercise which is both worthy and eye-opening.
+It’s not about self indulgence, it’s about self reflection, to help you see what’s come before and what might just pull your interest next.
+My view is that writing all of this down helps you to really understand your personal progression, forces you to look both backwards and forwards and hopefully enables you to see that things have indeed moved on, that there is growth in what it is you’re trying to say to the world and even a modicum of improvement in the way it’s being presented.

-I'm very pleased to say that for the third year running I have been short listed for the Take A View Landscape Photographer Of The Year, it's the competition that every landscape photographer in the UK wants to do well in.
+I’m very pleased to say that for the third year running I have been short listed for the Take A View Landscape Photographer Of The Year, it’s the competition that every landscape photographer in the UK wants to do well in.
+Last year I was featured in the Awards Book and my image Departure was selected as part of the exhibition at the National Theatre, London.

 Following the news of my two Commended images at The Sony World Photography Awards 2013, it was a great pleasure to be contacted on the back of that by Nigel Morton, an editor from the Picture Desk at The Times, who asked if they could run a feature on some of my images to appear in the digital edition for iPads, Tablets and mobiles…